 Florida teachers union sues over state law that may have led to book banning

-A teachers' union in Florida has challenged the state Department of Education over a law that they say led to book bans in schools.
+A teachers' union in Florida has challenged the state's Department of Education over a law that teachers say led to book bans in schools.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.